tlswg/draft-ietf-tls-ticketrequest/draft-wood-tls-ticketrequest.md

 - ticket: A NewSessionTicket message, encoded as detailed in {{I-D.ietf-tls-tls13}}.

+When a server S receives a TicketRequest with new identifier N it SHOULD generate a new ticket and cache it locally for some period of time T. If S receives a TicketRequest with identifier N within time period T, S MUST reply with the same ticket previously generated.
+(This is to help deal with request retransmissions from the client.)
+If S receives a TicketRequest with identifier N outside time period T, S SHOULD reply with an empty TicketResponse, i.e., a TicketResponse with identifier N, appropriate response_context, and empty ticket field.

 Servers SHOULD place a limit on the number of tickets they are willing to vend to clients.
 Servers MUST NOT send more than 255 tickets to clients, as this is the limit imposed by the request and response identifier size.
 TicketRequest messages MUST NOT be sent until after the TLS handshake